Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 Many causes may result in gangrene or tissue death.
 These include the following:

-• Certain health conditions – People with certain health conditions such as diabetes or atherosclerosis are far more suspect of gangrene.
+• Certain health conditions – People with certain health conditions, such as diabetes or atherosclerosis, are far more susceptible to gangrene.
 The diabetic gangrene treatment may also present several unique challenges.

-• Traumatic injuries – Gangrene may also be caused by various traumatic injuries, including but not limited to gunshot wounds, crushing injuries from car crashes, etc. These can cause open wounds, which can serve as the passage for the bacteria into the body.
-If the bacteria manage infected tissues and remain untreated, they may result in gangrene.
+• Traumatic injuries – Gangrene may also be caused by various traumatic injuries, including but not limited to gunshot wounds, crushing injuries from car crashes, etc. These can cause open wounds, which can serve as a passage for bacteria into the body.
+If the bacteria manage to infect tissues and remain untreated, they may result in gangrene.

 Six Types of gangrene

-Based on there, gangrene is of the following types:
+Based on these, gangrene is of the following types:

 • Dry gangrene

-Dry gangrene, as its name suggests, refers to those types of gangrene that involve shriveled and dry, which may look brown, purplish, blueish, or black.
+Dry gangrene, as its name suggests, refers to those types of gangrene that involve shrivelled and dry tissue, which may look brown, purplish, blueish, or black.
 Dry gangrene might develop very slowly, and it most commonly occurs in people with diabetes or some blood vessel disease, such as atherosclerosis.

 • Wet gangrene